alexdrone/Render/getting_started.md

 ## Getting started

-We are going to start with a very simple component to get familiar with **Render**'s programming model.
+We start with a very simple component to get familiar with **Render**'s programming model.

 In order to do so let's subclass `UIComponent`.